zhoufwind/zhoufwind.github.io/_posts/2018-07-05-git-tutorial-2.md

 - git reset --hard

 #### soft reset - staged changes after reset
-Reset back to the commit we specifid, but will keep our changes that we've made in the staging directory(AFTER ADD).
+Reset back to the commit we specifid, but will keep our changes that we've made in the staging directory(after `git add` and `git commit`).
 > Changes to be committed

 ```